createstructure/rest-createstructure/docs/README.md

   - [Requirements](#requirements)

 ## Description
-Repo containing the public part of the REST API
+This repository contains the REST API created for the [createstructure service](https://github.com/createstructure).
+To get more info about how it works and how can you can contribute, please go to the [wiki](https://github.com/createstructure/rest-createstructure/wiki).

 ## Directories structure
 ```